The Psychologically Addictive Qualities of Marijuana

 Are You Addicted to Smoking Weed?

-Forming New Habits After Quitting Weed
+The Importance of Forming New Habits After Quitting Weed

 One of the biggest challenges to successfully figuring out how to stop smoking weed is the forming of new habits and outlets for excess energy and to take up the time that used to revolve around acquiring and smoking marijuana.
-For some people this is the most difficult part, as getting stoned has become a main factor in their lives and many of their friends may also use marijuana.
-This is why its important to find things to do like working out, learning a new skill like a second language, or anything else that is both productive and fun.
+For some people this is the most difficult part, as getting stoned has become the main factor in their lives and many of their friends may also use marijuana.
+This is why it’s important to find things to do like working out, learning a new skill like a second language, or anything else that is both productive and fun.

 You Don’t Have to Go it Alone

 If you are truly serious about quitting weed for good then the more support and accountability you have the better your chances of success will be.
-If you share and quantify your goal with people in your life then they can act as both support when the going gets tough as well as help to keep you accountable and motivated to stay strong.
+If you share and quantify your goal with people in your life then they can act as both support when the going gets tough, as well as help to keep you accountable and motivated to stay strong.
 This can be in the form of friends, family, your partner or a support group of people going through the same thing.